hturnbull93/portfolio/README.md

 Added `src/index.scss` and imported it into `gatsby-browser.js`.
 This will serve as the global stylesheet for custom styling.

+In `src/index.scss`:

+- Increased line height of paragraphs to 1.6.

+In `src/components/sidebar.module.scss`:

+- Styled Sidebar to be sticky.
+- Tweaked style of Sidebar nav and ul.
+- Styled h3, and nested small

+In `src/components/sidebar.jsx`:

+- Formatted links as a nav containing a ul.
+- Added border class (from PaperCss).
+- Added h3 with my initials and role as a sort of logo.

+In `src/components/layout.module.scss`:

+- Added flexbox layout to position the Sidebar to the left of the content.
+- Justified the flex items to the center, and aligned them to the start (top).
+- Content has a max-width so it doesn't stretch across to far.

+In `src/components/layout.jsx`:

+- const `borderChoice` is assigned with a random integer between 2 and 6.
+- This is used to randomize the border that is used for the content section.

 <!-- Links -->

 [harryturnbull.com]: https://harryturnbull.com/